jloayza10/Bolivia-Covid-19-app/README.md

 - Time-series plots
 - Maps with information by department
 Depending on the visualization chosen, daily, weekly, bi-weekly and monthly averages are possible.
 Also, some animations by date are presented.
-The data is provided by the [Bolivian government](https://www.udape.gob.bo/index.php?option=com_wrapper&view=wrapper&Itemid=104) and is scraped daily by [M. Foronda](https://github.com/sociedatos/covid19-bo-casos_por_departamento).
+The data is provided by the [Bolivian government](https://lookerstudio.google.com/u/0/reporting/92796894-acf3-4ab7-9395-20655de351f7/page/p_3ga366rsuc) and is scraped daily.
+The scraping method and code is inspired by [M. Foronda](https://github.com/sociedatos/covid19-bo-casos_por_departamento).
 This data is in no case the real data and in fact is surely undercounted.

 All work was done in Python.
 ## Lessons Learned